-An Advanced Certificate in Alcohol Studies is granted upon completion of 16 credits in approved alcohol-related courses with a minimum g.p.a. of 3.00 (B), beyond the 20 credits applied to the basic certificate.
+An Advanced Certificate in Alcohol Studies is granted upon completion of 16 credits in approved alcohol-related courses with a minimum g.p.a. of 3.00 (B), beyond the 20 credits applied to the basic certificate, or the 24 credits applied to the Alcohol Drug Certificate.
 A new application must be submitted, and only those who earned the Basic Certificate with a minimum g.p.a. of 3.00 will be considered by the screening committee.